-If possible, before coming to the Merrifield Center, please call ahead to Emergency Services to see if you are able to be seen via telehealth services – phone or video.
+If possible, before coming to the Sharon Bulova Center for Community Health, please call ahead to Emergency Services to see if you are able to be seen via telehealth services – phone or video.

 The goal of the engagement, assessment and referral service area is to help people get appropriate treatment that meets their needs, and triage people for safety.
 People may be referred to CSB services, if appropriate, or to community resources outside the CSB.
 [Not sure you need to call us?
 Take one of our quick, confidential online screenings.]

 - CSB Entry & Referral Call Center (703-383-8500, TTY 711) – This is the starting point for accessing services through the CSB.
 Staff can take calls in English and Spanish, and language translation services for other languages are available by telephone when needed.
 [Learn more about the intake process for persons with developmental disability.]
 Women and girls who are pregnant and intravenous drug users have priority for substance use disorder services.
 [Learn more about eligibility for CSB services.]
 The Call Center is open from 9 a.m. to 5 p.m., Monday through Friday.